hugorbarbosa/cpp-project-template/BUILDING.md

 $ cmake --build --preset cmake-format-apply
 ```

-These targets use cmake-format to verify/apply the desired format of the CMake code, and creates a report file in the `build-cmake-format` directory (used build directory in this example), named as `cmake-format-report.log`.
+These targets use cmake-format to verify/apply the desired format of the CMake code, and create a report file in the `build-cmake-format` directory (used build directory in this example), named as `cmake-format-report.log`.

 Relatively to cmake-lint, using the standard CMake commands: